American Airlines Group (AAL) JPMorgan Industrials Conference 2026 summary

 JPMorgan Industrials Conference 2026 summary

-Revenue performance is exceeding expectations, with first quarter revenue up over 10% year-over-year, translating to $1.3 billion more revenue and record booking days and weeks.
+Revenue growth is exceeding expectations, with first quarter revenue now guided above 10%, translating to $1.3 billion more year-over-year and projected to exceed prior guidance.

-Four pillars guide strategy: elevating customer experience, growing the global network, driving premium revenue, and leading in loyalty.
+Four pillars for 2026: elevating customer experience, growing the global network, driving premium revenue, and leading in loyalty.

 Latest events from American Airlines Group